SylvainHerbreteau/IoTProject/Cpp/README.md

 ## Software installation

-To compile and execute the programm, cd into the project directory then run :
+To compile and execute the programm, cd into the project directory then run (or you can do it via QtCreator) :

 ```bash
     mkdir build